Jump to: Central London | North London | South London | East London | West London

 Balham - 16-18 Ritherdon Rd, London SW17 8QD

 Billed as the bakery baby sister to popular Balham cafe Milk, this is a good place to stop in and grab a superlative Danish and coffee to go.
 The patisserie counter selection here looks like a work of art but not so much so that you couldn’t seriously contemplate diving head-first into it.
-Toasties are also worth stopping by for.
+Toasties are also worth checking out.

 Follow on Instagram: @milkrunldn